WebOrigami/docs/src/content/language/comparison.md

 (x) => fn(x)
 ```

-Origami requires the parenthesis around the lambda parameters; JavaScript allows you to omit the parenthesis for a lambda with a single parameter.
+Origami requires the parenthesis around the lambda parameters.
+(JavaScript allows you to omit the parenthesis for a lambda with a single parameter.)

 For ease of use in a command shell with the Origami [CLI](/cli), the language also supports a shorthand lambda syntax: